fenago/katacoda-scenarios/deep-learning-computer-vision/deep-learning-computer-vision-chapter-13/steps/00/text.md

 the feature map.

 The result of using a pooling layer and creating downsampled or pooled feature maps is a summarized version of the features detected in the input.
-They are useful as small changes13.3.
-Detecting Vertical Lines 135 in the location of the feature in the input detected by the convolutional layer will result in a pooled feature map with the feature in the same location.
+They are useful as small changes in the location of the feature in the input detected by the convolutional layer will result in a pooled feature map with the feature in the same location.
 This capability added by pooling is called the model’s invariance to local translation.